How do God’s mercy and justice work together in salvation?Question: "How do God’s mercy and justice work together in salvation?"

 If any human judge acted in such a fashion, most people would lodge a major complaint.
 It is a judge’s responsibility to see that the law is followed and that justice is provided.
 A judge who ignores the law is betraying his office.

 Christianity is unique in that God’s mercy is shown through His justice.
 There is no setting aside of justice to make room for mercy.
-The Christian doctrine of penal substitution states that sin and injustice were punished at the cross of Christ and that it’s only because the penalty of sin was satisfied through Christ’s sacrifice does God extend His mercy to undeserving sinners who look to Him for salvation.
+The Christian doctrine of penal substitution states that sin and injustice were punished at the cross of Christ and it’s only because the penalty of sin was satisfied through Christ’s sacrifice that God extends His mercy to undeserving sinners who look to Him for salvation.

 As Christ died for sinners, He also demonstrated God’s righteousness; His death on the cross showcased God’s justice.
 This is exactly what the apostle Paul says: “All are justified freely by his grace through the redemption that came by Christ Jesus.
 God presented Christ as a sacrifice of atonement, through the shedding of his blood—to be received by faith.
 He did this to demonstrate his righteousness, because in his forbearance he had left the sins committed beforehand unpunished—he did it to demonstrate his righteousness at the present time, so as to be just and the one who justifies those who have faith in Jesus (Romans 3:24–26, emphasis added).